Building a RISC-V simulator in Rust - Part 1

 actual type being used so a dynamic dispatch mechanism is used when calling

-.
-This is useful here as it allows MemorySpace
+read_mem and write_mem.
+This is useful here as it allows MemorySpace to

 have many different kinds of memory.